Deliberation via Matching: Preliminaries

-Among many tournament-based social choice rules, we focus on the \emph{$\lambda$-weighted uncovered set (WUS)} rule of~\cite{MunagalaW19,Kempe_2020}, which builds on the classic uncovered set rules~\cite{landau}.
-Given a tournament with edge weights $f(XY) \in [0,1]$, a candidate $X$ is in the \emph{$\lambda$-weighted uncovered set} $\mathrm{WUS}_\lambda$ if for every other candidate $Y$, either \begin{enumerate} \item $f(XY) \geqslant 1-\lambda$, or \item there exists a third candidate $Z$ such that $f(XZ) \geqslant 1-\lambda$ and $f(ZY) \geqslant \lambda$. \end{enumerate} It is known that for $\lambda \in [1/2,1]$, $\mathrm{WUS}_\lambda$ is nonempty~\cite{MunagalaW19}.
-Furthermore, for $\lambda = (\sqrt{5}-1)/2 \approx 0.618$, the rule selecting any candidate from $\mathrm{WUS}_\lambda$ achieves distortion at most $2+\sqrt{5} \approx 4.236$~\cite{MunagalaW19,Kempe_2020}.
-The special case where $\lambda = 1/2$ is the standard notion of uncovered set~\cite{landau}; the classic Copeland rule due to Llull~\cite{voting-book} that chooses any candidate that beats the most number of others in simple majority voting between them chooses an outcome that belongs to this set.
+It is known that for $\lambda \in [1/2,1]$, $\mathrm{WUS}_\lambda$ is nonempty \cite{MunagalaW19}.
+Furthermore, for $\lambda = (\sqrt{5}-1)/2 \approx 0.618$, the rule selecting any candidate from $\mathrm{WUS}_\lambda$ achieves distortion at most $2+\sqrt{5} \approx 4.236$ \cite{MunagalaW19,Kempe_2020}.
+The special case where $\lambda = 1/2$ is the standard notion of uncovered set \cite{landau}; the classic Copeland rule due to Llull \cite{voting-book} that chooses any candidate that beats the greatest number of others in simple majority voting between them chooses an outcome that belongs to this set.

-\paragraph{Small-Group Deliberation.} We next recall the $2$-person deliberation model with \emph{averaging} introduced in~\cite{GoelGM25}.
-A deliberation involves two voters $u,v$ and a pair of candidates $(X,Y)$.
+\paragraph{Small-Group Deliberation.} We next recall the pairwise deliberation model with \emph{averaging} introduced in \cite{GoelGM25}.
+A deliberation involves two voters $u,v$ and a pair of candidates $(\Psi,\Upsilon)$.
 Under the \emph{averaging model}, the pair collectively supports the alternative with smaller total distance, or equivalently,

+If equality holds, we handle the deliberation tie in any consistent way that assigns the pair to exactly one of the two outcomes.
+Importantly, deliberation in our model does not change individual voter preferences or their locations in the metric space; instead, each carefully chosen deliberating group outputs a collective comparison between two candidates, which will be used in our protocol as described in \Cref{sec:protocol}.